Cheapest Countries to Visit from India

 The beautiful train ride from Nuwara Eliya to Ella, Sri Lanka.

-One of my favorite destinations, this tiny island in the Indian Ocean boasts some of the most stunning beaches and gorgeous tea estates stretching over rolling hills.
+One of my favourite destinations, this tiny island in the Indian Ocean boasts some of the most stunning beaches and gorgeous tea estates stretching over rolling hills.
 A paradise for budget travellers seeking an international holiday, Sri Lanka has become popular among solo travellers, couples looking for an offbeat honeymoon, and families.

-From the hustle and bustle of Colombo, the thousand-year-old caves of Dambulla, the beautiful train ride from Nuwara Eliya to Ella, the wilderness of Yala, and the turquoise waters of Mirissa - Sri Lanka will surely make you fall in love with it.
+From the hustle and bustle of Colombo, the thousand-year-old caves of Dambulla, the beautiful train ride from Nuwara Eliya to Ella, the wilderness of Yala, and the turquoise waters of Mirissa, Sri Lanka will surely make you fall in love with it.

 Expense: